 “Ask the company to explain each paragraph to you on the contract if you do not understand.”
 If they make things difficult, don’t be afraid to walk away.

 You could lose your car

 It can be easy to ignore this risk, says Winchar.
 “You are under stress, and you have one focus: to get money and deal with the consequences later.”
 Avoid making this mistake.
-Only take out an auto title loan if you are certain that you can pay it off in the allotted repayment period.
+Only take out a loan if you are certain that you can pay it off in the allotted repayment period.

 Repossession may not be the end